 Description and Biology

 Pales weevils breed in all species of pines, hemlocks, junipers, spruces, firs and cedars.
 It likely attacks any conifer growing near an area where pines or other conifers are harvested.
-The pales weevil is the most serious insect pest of pine reproduction in cutover pine land, but it readily invades landscapes.
-When pales weevils feed on bark, they eat it down to the wood and often girdle twigs that flag and dieback.
-White, crystallized resin that resembles sugar forms over the wounded twig.
+The pales weevil is the most serious insect pest of pine reproduction in cutover pine land, and it readily invades landscapes.
+When pales weevils feed on bark, they eat it down to the wood and often girdle twigs that eventually flag and dieback.
+White, crystallized resin that resembles sugar forms over the wounds.

 Other than two parasitic fungi, little is known about biological control of pales weevils.
 Pyrethroid insecticides should protect conifers from weevil attack.
 These should be applied just as soon as the damage is first noticed.
 Pyrethroid insecticides labeled for landscape use are available in the plant sections of big box stores and nurseries.